Official Information Act 1982: Request process

 The act creates a regime by which people can request and receive information held by government officials and bodies.
 Any person in New Zealand, or any New Zealand citizen or permanent resident, can lodge a request.
 Requests must specify the information they are seeking with "due particularity" and can be made in any form and communicated by any means.
 They can be made online, and there is no requirement for requesters to provide reasons for their request, or even their real name.

 Agencies subject to the act have a statutory duty to provide reasonable assistance to requesters, and must transfer requests for information held by other bodies to the appropriate agency so that the request can be answered.
-Agencies must make a decision on whether to release requested information as soon as reasonably practicable, with an upper limit of 20 working days (Note: The Act defines a working day as any day other than a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, Queen’s Birthday and Labour Day; the following Monday if Waitangi Day or Anzac Day fall on a Saturday or Sunday; and all days between 25 December and 15 January.) after receiving the request, though this time-limit can be extended for large or complex requests.
+Agencies must make a decision on whether to release requested information as soon as reasonably practicable, with an upper limit of 20 working days (Note: The Act defines a working day as any day other than a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, King’s Birthday, Matariki and Labour Day; the following Monday if Waitangi Day or Anzac Day fall on a Saturday or Sunday; and all days between 25 December and 15 January.) after receiving the request, though this time-limit can be extended for large or complex requests.
 Organisations may charge for responding to large requests, but this is rare.
 Any charge set must be reasonable.